sauce-archives/help/docs/tools/manual-testing.md

 <h3 id="introduction">Introduction</h3>
 Manual testing is the most direct way to test your app.
-It is particularly suitable for the reproduction of reported bugs and see how your app looks and feels.
+It is particularly suitable for the reproduction of reported bugs and to see how your app looks and feels.
 Access one of the <a href="https://devicelab.testobject.com/" target="_blank" >available devices</a> from the cloud and fully remote control it.
-To control the device use Mouse and Keyboard.
+To control the device you can use your Mouse and Keyboard.

-Every time you start a device a preparation and installation protocol will be run automatically.
+A preparation and installation protocol will be executed automatically every time a device gets started.
 This takes a couple of seconds and guarantees a fresh, standard device for every new user.
+After a testing session was ended the previous app and all data gets cleaned from the device.

-You can change some of the settings and sensors of the devices.
-To access the features just open the left menu.
+Inside the tool you can directly change some of the settings and manipulate the device's sensors.
+To access all avialable features open the left menu.
 The entire spectrum of options is only available for Android so far.
-For iOS some of the features are not available yet, but will be implemented step by step.
+The features will be implemented step by step for iOS, too.

-The Control Menu is partitioned into several areas (from top):
+The left menu is partitioned into several areas (from top):

 <li><a href="#device-control">Device Control</a> </li>
 <li><a href="#app-control">App Control</a> </li>